matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

  * send the backfilled events to the client
  * get full state at the oldest backfilled event in the background
- * propagate that forwards through the backfill and any new events that have arrived, so that our server has the correct full state view of its events.
+ * propagate that forwards through the backfill and any new events that have arrived, so that going forwards our server has the correct full state view of these and thus future events

 ## Alternatives